haberdashPI/vscode-master-key/README.md

 #### Record and Repeat Commands

 Master key records recent key presses, allowing you to create commands that quickly repeat a previous sequence using `master-key.replayFromHistory` or `master-key.pushHistoryToStack` and `master-key.replayFromStack`.
+You can disable key press recording by setting `master-key.maxCommandHistory` to 0 in your settings.

 #### Documented Bindings